 You will need to update the IP address’s ‘127.0.0.1’ under the headers [appservers] and [dbservers] to the hostnames produced in the earlier terraform step e.g. ip-172-16-16-6.eu-west-2.compute.internal.
 You will then need to press ‘I’ for Insert and make the changes followed by ‘esc’ key and typing ‘:wq’ and enter to save the file.

-The file should look like this once you are done, your hostnames will be different from the image below.
+The file should look like this once you are done (your hostnames will be different from the image below)

 Once our inventory is populated and our SSH key is in place, we are ready to run ansible for the first time.
 There are a number of options being passed in here with the ‘ansible-playbook’ command